folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Dear God, draw the line, they tryna confuse 'em with me" > Drawing the line in the Old Testament

-* Kendrick seems to be asking God to make a distinction between himself and the “lame niggas" who Kendrick wants God to keep away from him.
+* Kendrick seems to be asking God to make a distinction between himself and the “lame niggas" whom Kendrick wants God to keep away from him.

-* Kendrick seems to be requesting something that is similar to what God did when he rescured the Israelites from slavery.
+* Kendrick seems to be requesting something similar to what God did when he rescued the Israelites from slavery.

-* Prior to being resuced the Israelites were enslaved by the Egyptian Pharaoh, who forced the Israelites to live in slave houses in a region near the capital of Egypt.
-When Pharaoah worried that the Israelite population was becoming too large, Pharaoh sent orders for soldier to kill every baby boy that was born to an Israelite mother.
+* Prior to being rescued, the Israelites were enslaved by the Egyptian Pharaoh, who forced the Israelites to live in slave houses in a region near the capital of Egypt.
+When Pharaoh worried that the Israelite population was becoming too large, he sent orders for soldiers to kill every baby boy born to an Israelite mother.

 * God saved one Israelite boy named Moses and later called Moses to be a prophet.
 God then sent Moses to confront Pharaoh by telling him to let the Israelites go free.
-When Pharaoh repeatedly refused, God used Moses to send plagues ten different plagues which brough death and destruction upon Egypt.
+When Pharaoh repeatedly refused, God used Moses to send ten different plagues, which brought death and destruction upon Egypt.

 * After the first nine plagues, God said that he was going to send a final tenth plague in which a spirit of death would pass through the capital of Egypt and the neighboring regions.
-This spirit of death would kill the first born sons and male animals of every household as a punishment for Pharaoh and the Egyptians killing the Israelties newborn sons.
+This spirit of death would kill the firstborn sons and male animals of every household as a punishment for Pharaoh and the Egyptians for killing the Israelites' newborn sons.

-* Since this plague of death was going to pass through the region of the Israelite slave houses, God told the Israelites that their sons and male animals would be spared for each Israelite houshold that celebrated a Passover (aka Pesach / Pascha) ritual meal.
+* Since this plague of death was going to pass through the region of the Israelite slave houses, God told the Israelites that their sons and male animals would be spared if each Israelite household celebrated a Passover (aka Pesach / Pascha) ritual meal.
 During the Passover meal, each Israelite family would kill a lamb, smear the blood on the posts and crossbar of their exterior door, and eat the lamb meat with unleavened bread.
-When the death spirit came across a door covered in lamb's blood it would “pass over” the house without killing the firstborn son or male animals.
+When the spirit of death came across a door covered in lamb's blood, it would “pass over” the house without killing the firstborn son or male animals.

-* God told Moses that by bringing death to the firstborn sons of Egypt while providing a way preserve the lives of the sons of Israel, God was created a line of separation between the Egyptians and the Israelites.
+* God told Moses that by bringing death to the firstborn sons of Egypt while providing a way to preserve the lives of the sons of Israel, God was creating a line of separation between the Egyptians and the Israelites.

   * There will be a great cry throughout all the land of Egypt, such as there has not been, nor will be any more.
 But against any of the children of Israel a dog won't even bark or move its tongue, against man or animal, **that you may know that the LORD makes a line of separation* between the Egyptians and Israel.
   -Exodus 11:6-7

-* Hence, by praying "Dear God, draw the line" and prevent anyone from confusing Kendrick with the "lame niggas", Kendrick seems to be asking God to kill the “lame niggas" similar to how God sent the spirit of death to killsthe sons of the Egyptian who liked taking the innocent lives of the Israelites in the Old Testament.
+* Hence, by praying, "Dear God, draw the line" and prevent anyone from confusing Kendrick with the "lame niggas," Kendrick seems to be asking God to kill the “lame niggas," similar to how God sent the spirit of death to kill the sons of the Egyptians who took the innocent lives of the Israelites in the Old Testament.

 {{< /details >}}